TraxData313/crucifixion-date-determination/README.md

 Dating the Crucifixion to Wednesday Passover in 34 AD (0034-03-22)
 ==================================================================

-This project seeks to biblically and astronomically verify the year of Jesus Christ’s crucifixion, affirming what the Scriptures clearly teach: that Christ was crucified on a Wednesday, on Passover (14th of Nisan), and that the following day, the High Sabbath (15th of Nisan), was a Holy Convocation — not the weekly Saturday Sabbath, but still a required day of rest.
+This project seeks to biblically and astronomically verify the year of Jesus Christ’s crucifixion, based on what the Bible teaches about that day.

 📜 Search Conditions
 -----------------------